 Seniors must abide by the school's rules and procedures and meet academic responsibilities.
 Early Release is a privilege extended to students.
+I have read and understand the criteria for Early Release.
 Students and their parent/guardian must read and understand the criteria for Early Release and agree to abide by all the conditions stated above.
 Students and their parent/guardian must understand that if the student fails to comply with these provisions, he or she could have his/her Early Release privileges revoked and be placed in a course to complete a full day schedule.